hlesesne/Monoflector/README.md

 Monoflector is an open source front-end for [Cecil Decompiler](https://github.com/mono/cecil/tree/master/decompiler).
 It allows you to reverse-engineer .Net assemblies into understandable code (e.g. C#).
 See the [Wiki](https://github.com/jcdickinson/Monoflector/wiki) for more information.

+Currently it is only being built for the MSFT CLR, but extensibility/supplant points exists for Mono.

+**Again, this isn't a Mono application, it's a Windows/MSFT CLR one.***

 License
 -------